Q: Does all Medicare private coverage have annual open enrollment periods?

-But there’s no annual open enrollment period for Medigap (Medicare Supplement) plans.
+Because there’s not an annual open enrollment period for Medigap, it’s important to choose a Medigap plan when you’re first eligible.
 You can apply for a Medigap plan anytime, but after your initial six-month enrollment window has passed, the carrier can use your medical history to determine your eligibility and premium.
-However, states can impose their own regulations for Medigap plans; in New York and Connecticut, Medigap plans are not medically underwritten, regardless of when an applicant enrolls.
-If you have questions, check with your state SHIP or your state’s Division of Insurance for more information.
+However, states can impose their own regulations for Medigap plans that go beyond the federal rules, such as:

 So while Medicare Advantage and Part D plans have annual open enrollment periods during which all plans are guaranteed-issue, the same is not true for Medigap plans.
 This is part of the reason many Medigap enrollees choose comprehensive plans despite higher premiums.

 Plan F is the most comprehensive option.
 In 2017, 55 percent of Medigap enrollees were enrolled in Plan F, including the high-deductible version of Plan F. The next most popular choice – Plan G – garnering just 10 percent of enrollees, and Plan C, which had 11 percent of enrollees in 2013, had dropped to 7 percent of enrollees in 2016.